junxit/us-congress-bills-111/metadata.md

 - 2009-06-02 — Introduced in House
 - 2009-06-02 — Introduced in House
 - 2009-06-02 — Referred to the House Committee on Financial Services.
+- 2009-09-09 — Considered under suspension of the rules. (consideration: CR H9359-9360)
+- 2009-09-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2664.
+- 2009-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-09 — Mr. Moore (KS) moved to suspend the rules and pass the bill.
+- 2009-09-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9359)
+- 2009-09-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9359)